project-meucci/thimm.github.io/docs/Farmerama/04-female-farmers-dairy-protests-walled-gardens-cows-natural-wine-in-italy.md

 ---
-title: 04: Female farmers, dairy protests, walled gardens, cows & natural wine in Italy
+title: 04 Female Farmers Dairy Protests Walled Gardens Cows Natural Wine In Italy
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2017-03-10)